acremonezi/Magnetic-Stirring-Plate/README.md

 # Stir Plate
-This is a Stir Plate to produce Yoast Starter for Beer Home Brewers.
+This is a Stir Plate to produce Yeast Starter for Beer Home Brewers.
+Enjoy it!